captionpoint/captionpoint-plays/THE-ROOMMATE.md

 ---
 sort of phallic
 ---
-semi-automatic...
+semi-automatic…
 ---
 what is this?
 ---
 ## SHARON:
 Do you wanna hold it?
 ---
-It's got a weight to it
+It’s got a weight to it
 ---
 it feels warm
 ---
-like you're holding a sort of pet
+like you’re holding a sort of pet
 ---
-or somebody's limb
+or somebody’s limb
 ---
 or your own extra limb
 ---